 This quest has never left my mind for the past four decades; the solution is waiting invisibly but in plain sight.
 It has taken me that long to see it.

-Most of architects and engineers I know will find reasons to disagree with many of the 9 points above.
+Most of the architects and engineers I know will find reasons to disagree with many of the 9 points above.
 That is their right, of course.
 Nevertheless, they will either change course, or see their lights start to wink out.
 Then their remaining option will be as CAD drafters working for building contractors.
 Game over.